jjfumero/jjfumero.github.io/_posts/2024-09-10-tornadovm-ock.md

 ### Performance on Intel x86/64 CPUs

-Let’s run some experiments to evaluate the performance of OCK with TornadoVM on a modern Intel CPU.
+Let's run some experiments to evaluate the performance of OCK with TornadoVM on a modern Intel CPU.
 For this experiment, we are going to run the `MatrixMultiplication2D` example from [the TornadoVM example suite](https://github.com/beehive-lab/TornadoVM/blob/master/tornado-examples/src/main/java/uk/ac/manchester/tornado/examples/compute/MatrixMultiplication2D.java) as follows:

 ```bash